gnes-ai/gnes/tutorials/gnes-yaml-specifications.md

 - GNES-compose YAML
 - Component-wise YAML

-All other YAML files, including the docker-compose YAML config and Kubernetes config generated from the [GNES Board](https://board.gnes.ai) or `$ gnes compose` command are not a part of this tutorial.
+All other YAML files, including the docker-compose YAML config and Kubernetes config generated from the [GNES Board](https://board.gnes.ai) or `gnes compose` command are not a part of this tutorial.
 Interested readers are welcome to read their [YAML specification](https://docs.docker.com/compose/compose-file/) respectively.

-## GNES-compose YAML
+## GNES-compose YAML specification

 The GNES-compose YAML defines a high-level service topology behind the GNES app.
 It is designed for simplicity and clarity, allowing the user to quickly get started with GNES.